yonasBSD/rust-ci-github-actions-workflow/README.md

 2. Generate test results and code coverage data.
     1. It installs [cargo2junit](https://github.com/johnterickson/cargo2junit) needed for formatting the test result and [grcov](https://github.com/mozilla/grcov) for code coverage.
-    3. It runs `cargo test` in the nightly toolchain.
+    3. It runs `cargo nextest` in the nightly toolchain.
     - `$CARGO_OPTIONS` includes `CARGO_INCREMENTAL`, `RUSTFLAGS`, and `RUSTDOCFLAGS` options needed for code coverage.
     - `-Z unstable-options --format json` formats the test result into json.
     - ` | cargo2junit > results.xml` converts the json result into junit format for `EnricoMi/publish-unit-test-result-action` to understand and saves it as `results.xml`.